NiclasEriksen/py-towerwars/README.md

 # py-towerwars
 A python implementation of the custom game mode Tower Wars from Warcraft III.

+The game is going to be based around PvP play, but with an AI for practice, and involves finding a balance between building defences (towers) and sending creeps to your opponent, which in turn increases your income each round.
+The game will feature a bunch of different "races", sets of four towers, that players choose from before starting a round.
+Towers can be upgraded to improve their strength, the cost is relative to the change in stats so the player can choose between building a maze or upgrading without worrying about the cost efficiency.

 It's built on [Pyglet](http://www.pyglet.org/), [py-lepton](https://code.google.com/p/py-lepton/) (particle system) and [PyTMX](https://github.com/bitcraft/PyTMX).
 Most of the assets are free (as in freedom) assets found online.

 Here's a list of keyboard shortcuts: